 Our people are key to delivering high quality services within Compass and I am responsible for ensuring we recruit, retain and develop our staff team and volunteers into being the best they can be.
 I feel privileged to be part of a very talented and passionate staff team at Compass who are inspired by making a real difference to those they work with.

-Hi, I’m Jan and I am the Interim Operations Manager for our Mental Health Support Teams (MHSTs).
+Hi, I’m Jan and I am the Operations Director and Designated Safeguarding Office for Compass.

 I have over 30 years’ experience in mental health and community care working across the NHS, Local Authority, and community organisations.
 I have enjoyed professional time as a Nursery Nurse, Registered Mental Health Nurse and in Development and Operational Management roles, working with people across all life stages from birth to the end of life.